 Featured participants include:

-- Annalisa Trama (National Cancer Institute Milan), highlighting synergies between CAN.HEAL recommendations and ongoing joint actions like JANE2.
+- Stefania Boccia (Gemelli Hospital and Università Cattolica, WP10) and Annalisa Trama (National Cancer Institute Milan), highlighting the translation of recommendations into healthcare systems and links to joint action JANE2.

 The video series offers a concise and accessible view of the individuals and institutions that have shaped CAN.HEAL’s direction and policy outputs.